Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Naturality in bordered Floer homology

 Therefore, $(\{\CF^\circ(\cH)\}_{\cH\in \cG_{M,z}}, \{\Psi_{\cH \ra \cH'}\}_{\cH, \cH'\in \cG_{M,z}})$ form a transitive system in the sense of \Cref{def:transitive_sys}, giving rise to the well-defined object

 \emph{the} Heegaard Floer homology invariant of $(M, z)$.

-We note that \Cref{thm: JTZ} may be reframed as follows: let $\cN(\cG_{M,z})$ be the nerve of the category $\cG_{M,z}$, and let
+In the case of the Heegaard Floer functors, \Cref{thm: JTZ} may be reframed as follows: consider the map

-be the natural map taking a loop $\eta$ of Heegaard moves to $[\Psi(\eta)]$. \Cref{thm: JTZ} says that this representation is trivial.
+taking a loop $\eta$ of Heegaard moves based at $\cH_0$ to the class $[\Psi(\eta)]$. \Cref{thm: JTZ} says that this representation is trivial.
 We will make use of this formulation of their result in the proof of Proposition \ref{prop: bordered invariants have trivial monodromy}. \\